rapid7/insightconnect-plugins/plugins/nmap/help.md

 # Version History

+* 1.0.3 - Fixed issue with sudo = True not working
 * 1.0.2 - New spec and help.md format for the Extension Library
 * 1.0.1 - Support web server mode
 * 1.0.0 - Overhaul with additional inputs and typed output